B2.3 Use mental math strategies to increase and decrease a whole number by 1%, 5%, 10%, 25%, 50%, and 100%, and explain the strategies used.

 Most everyday calculations are related to mental math.
 People who develop good mental math skills do not rely on electronics or paper to perform everyday calculations.
 Yet, it is important to demystify mental math.
 "Mental math is the ability to perform calculations with little or no help from a pencil and paper or a calculator.
 It represents an essential component of effective instruction."
 (Ontario Ministry of Education, 2004 a, p.
 24) Thus, it is not about using an algorithm in one's head, but about calculating flexibly and efficiently.

 Depending on the situation, mental math is used to determine approximate or exact results.
 We often estimate mentally when we are looking for an order of magnitude.
 For example, to get an idea of the tax cost of one's purchases, one uses simpler numbers.
 It is also important to be able to calculate mentally with precision (for example, a waiter who must give change to a customer).
-Many mental math strategies are based on the relationship between the whole and its parts (decomposition and composition), on establishing relationships between numbers and on the properties of operations.
+Many mental math strategies are based on the relationships between the whole and its parts (composing, decomposing, and recomposing), the relationships between and among numbers and their various representations and the relationships between operations and their properties.
 Often, these strategies come from a transfer of models used during operations learning.

 Example